Symbian9/qmapshack-doc-wiki/DocHandleGpxFiles.md

 ![Alt text](images/DocHandleGpxFiles/maproom1.png)

+FIT, SLF and TCX files can be loaded in the same way.

 ## Data view

 Each file will create a new top level item in the data view's workspace list.